hippyy23/ChatApplication/README.md

 # ChatServer

-A simple broadcast chat with java.
+A simple chat with java.
 The project contains the client side and server side code.
+It allows you to write broadcast and private messages.

 ## Credits
 This project was developed by Munteanu Adrian